scottr131/docs/README.md

 ## Windows on KVM

 This documents my process for creating a Windows PE ISO that has support for virtio devices.
 This ISO can be used to install Windows in virtualization environments that use KVM.
-I may add other documents in the future related for Windows running under the KVM hypervisor.
+I may add other documents in the future related to Windows running under the KVM hypervisor.

 [Windows PE on KVM](https://github.com/scottr131/docs/blob/main/windows-on-kvm/winpe-for-kvm.md)

 ## Incus Cluster on Slackware

 The process for a different Incus cluster I built.
-This cluster uses Ansible for deployment of the cluster software onto emtpy Slackware nodes.
+This cluster uses Ansible for deployment of the cluster software onto empty Slackware nodes.
 This cluster also uses a combination of LINSTOR, DRBD, and LVM for its cluster storage instead of Ceph.

 [Incus Cluster On Slackware](https://github.com/scottr131/docs/blob/main/incus-on-slackware/incus-cluster-on-slackware.md)